-E9.
+E8.
 Mode of Program Delivery

 The MBA program is offered in a traditional face-to-face teaching mode.
 The program is offered in a modular format with each module offered in an intensive format over a weekend.
-Typically, 5 to 6 courses are offered during each regular semester and 3 courses are offered during the Summer semester.
 15 contact hours are delivered for each credit and a 2-credit course involves 30 hours of face-to-face teaching.
 The Signature Learning Experience (SLE) is delivered in a workshop format over 3 semesters with one workshop conducted every semester.
 The intensive delivery format enables students to complete the program in 14-15 months period.